 5. Encourage (the right kind of) failure.

 It's common knowledge in business today that, done right, failure can be a valuable experience.
-As painful as it can be, sometimes it's important to let your teammates take risks and put effort into shaky projects in order to learn from their mistakes.
+As painful as it can be, sometimes it's important to let your teammates take risks and put effort into shaky projects so that they can learn from their mistakes.

 Perhaps the most important element to an effective team is trust, and fully trusting your teammates will naturally lead to some letdowns.
 Have a failure postmortem with your team: What went wrong?
 What could have been done differently?
 How is this going to change the way work is done?
 A failure is only truly a failure if you don't learn from it, and making sure your whole team learns from its mistakes will bring its members closer together in the process.